jspark721/movie-search-app/README.md

 # Movie Search App

-## simple react web application using the movie database API to search movies
+#### A simple react web application using the movie database API to search movies

 Quick start: